ItsMeEricV/vagrant_rails_webserver_template/README.md

-Vagrant Rails Webserver Template
+Vagrant Rails Webserver Template - MySQL edition
 ================================

 A dead simple generic template for quickly getting a Vagrant-managed virtual machine up and running for Rails development.
+This branch installs a MySQL database.

 Instructions
 -----------------